Meet Aubrey, Postpartum Therapist & Coach

 • Deeply informed by my own journey through postpartum rage, anxiety, and identity loss — I get it, not just clinically, but also personally

-• Are navigating postpartum rage, irritability, or anxiety that feels hard to name — let alone express
+• You’re navigating postpartum rage, irritability, or anxiety that feels hard to name, let alone express

-• Are holding it together on the outside, but quietly unraveling on the inside
+• You’re holding it together on the outside, but quietly unraveling on the inside

-• Are grieving the gap between what they imagined motherhood would be and what it actually is
+• You’re grieving the gap between what you imagined motherhood would be and what it actually is

-• Feel disconnected from their body, their needs, or their sense of self
+• You feel disconnected from your body, your needs, or your sense of self

-• Are stuck between doing it all and feeling like nothing they do is enough
+• You feel stuck between doing it all — and still feeling like nothing you do is enough

-• Crave a space where they don’t have to smile through it, shrink themselves, or say “I’m fine”
+• You crave a space where you don’t have to smile through it, shrink yourself, or say “I’m fine” when you’re not

 Whether you're 5 weeks or 5 years postpartum, your pain is valid.